About the course fees

 The only software you absolutely need to use in this course is your internet browser, to participate in meetings.

-About the PNI Practicum II course
+Questions about the PNI Practicum II course

-Will I be required to use NarraFirma?
+Will we be required to use NarraFirma?

 You will use it to plan projects, gather stories, discover patterns, build catalytic material for sensemaking, and record reflections.